Spartronics4915/2019-DeepSpace/OdometryNotes.md

 the computation takes on the form of eq.
 4, [here](http://mathworld.wolfram.com/Curvature.html).

-For our purposes curvature is valuable only in the context of path-planning which is separate a topic unto itself.
-In that context, curvature is a measure of how much we're currently turning and its derivative conveys the rate at which we're the turn amount changes.
+For our purposes curvature is valuable only in the context of path-planning which is a separate topic unto itself.
+In that context, curvature is a measure of how much we're currently turning and its derivative conveys the rate at which the turn amount changes.

 ### RobotStateMap (oh, the places we've been)

-Now that we see that the combinatation Pose2d and Twist2d captures the most salient aspects of our robot's state, we move the question of how to keep track of the places we've been or, more accurately, the states we've been in.
+Now that we see that the combination of Pose2d and Twist2d captures the most salient aspects of our robot's state, we move the question of how to keep track of the places we've been or, more accurately, the states we've been in.
 For this purpose we employ a RobotStateMap to associate a time with a Pose2d and Twist2d.

 ``` java
 public class RobotStateMap